 Amines are substances formed when certain bacteria break down amino acids in vegetables and other foods.
 There are great variations of amine levels in similar products from different producers which makes it hard to know what to avoid.
 If an individual is sensitive to amines, he or she can get headaches after consuming certain fermented foods.
 However, in such cases it’s actually not probiotics causing headaches but the amines.Effects of dietary amines on the gut – PubMed (nih.gov)Diet and Headache – PubMed (nih.gov)Biogenic amines formation – PubMed (nih.gov)Technological Factors Affecting Biogenic Amine Content in Foods – PubMed (nih.gov)

 Two amines are common culprits in headaches:

-- Tyramine (present in some commercial yoghurt, aged cheese, red wine, sauerkraut, soy sauce and other products)
+- Tyramine: present in commercial yogurt, aged cheese, red wine, commercial sauerkraut, soy sauce, and many other products.

-- Histamine (present in some commercial sauerkraut, vinegar, chocolate and other products)
+- Histamine: present in commercial sauerkraut, vinegar, chocolate, and other products.

 - Stomach problems

 If you’re sensitive to amines, then a good recommendation is to stick to fresh food—buy, cook, and consume fresh food.
 Avoid canned and processed food as they are often very high in amines.
 And spoiled food can contain extremely high levels which is a reason they cause food poisoning.
 A great help is to keep a daily food diary as this can identify what causes the headaches.